 Top Tip #2 – Avoid the use of sunglasses or badges.
 For one it looks unprofessional to wear sunglasses in a photo.
 Name badges more often than not cannot be read and look untidy on clothing, so there’s no need for unnecessary distractions.
 The same can be said for items such as poppies or daffodils being worn on clothing, whilst they may seem appropriate to wear at the time, they date the picture, so a reader will know exactly when the photograph was taken.

 Top Tip #3 – Shadows.
 Be wary of shadows cast by lighting and also be mindful of having people standing too close to a background wall.

 Top Tip #4 – Avoid the line up.
 Try and avoid using anymore than four people, but if that’s not an option then be sure to stagger the line up with smaller people in the foreground and taller people in the background.
 It sounds common sense, but you’d be surprised how many forget.

-Top Tip #7 – Check carefully what is in the foreground and background of the photo.
+Top Tip #7 – What’s in the background?
+Check carefully what is in the foreground and background of the photo.
 Items such as waste bins, plants, cars, bushes or people make the shot look very unprofessional and is unlikely to be used by a journalist.
 Cropping images to capture the focal point of the photo should always be considered if necessary.